anlunjiang/WebDevApp/README.md

     * getExams - is triggered and conducts a GET request to the Flask backend
   * app.component.html - html that will be run on browser - and display list of exams
   * app.component.css - will show css code
+* If you are cloning an existing project - you can install the node package requirements by running `npm install`
 * `export NODE_OPTIONS=--openssl-legacy-provider` - before serve
 * `ng serve` - will compile and run the frontend server